The Godfather (wrestler): Sporadic appearances (2005–present)

 On July 13, 2007, Wright returned to the ring for the first time in five years after his retirement, where he reunited with D'Lo Brown to defeat Jeremy and Bubba Blanchard in McMinnville, Oregon.

 In 2007, Wright appeared for WWE at the Theodore Long and Kristal Marshall wedding ceremony on the edition of September 21, 2007, of SmackDown!, where he tried to convince Long and Ron Simmons to go back to the old partying days they had.
 After they refused, Godfather left the ceremony with his Ho Train, and was accompanied by every male wrestler in attendance and commentator John Bradshaw Layfield, leaving only Mr. McMahon, Jonathan Coachman, Hornswoggle, Gerald Brisco, Pat Patterson, Michael Cole and several Divas behind.
 Wright reappeared on WWE television during the McMahon family portrait during Raws 15th Anniversary on December 10, 2007, where he let Hornswoggle join his Ho Train.

 In January 2013, Wright made a short appearance with WWE as The Godfather at the 2013 Royal Rumble as entrant #17.
 He was eliminated immediately by Dolph Ziggler.

 On the January 6, 2014 "Old School" edition of Raw, Wright made an appearance alongside numerous other legends and Hall of Famers.

 On February 22, 2016, it was announced that Wright would be inducted into the WWE Hall of Fame class of 2016, under his Godfather persona.

 In June 2016, Wright appeared (as Papa Shango) on a season two episode of WWE Swerved on the WWE Network along with The Boogeyman, pranking people inside a shopping mall.

-He appeared on January 22, 2018, at Raws 25th anniversary show, in a backstage segment with his former teammate Mark Henry, and his real-life wife.
+He appeared on January 22, 2018, at Raws 25th anniversary show, in a backstage segment with his former teammate Mark Henry.
 Later that year, Wright reprised both his Godfather and Papa Shango personas on the House Hardy Halloween special airing on the WWE Network on October 28, 2018.
 Wright appeared at the WWE Raw Reunion show on July 22, 2019.

 On November 22, 2020, he made an appearance at Survivor Series during The Undertaker's retirement ceremony.

 On February 1, 2025, he was shown at ringside amongst other legends during the Royal Rumble.